 - 1 United States Presidential Scholar Candidate

 - 2 AXA Achievers National Scholarship Recipients (out of three total selected from Kentucky)

 - Student to teacher ratio: 10 to 1 (one of the lowest among private schools in Louisville)

 - Average class size: 18

-- 22 College Board Advanced Placement courses offered (more AP courses than any other all-girls school in Louisville)
+- Over 20 College Board Advanced Placement courses offered (more AP courses than any other all-girls school in Louisville)